-The Group operated under three strategic platforms in financial year 2021.
-An analysis of the Group's results reflects the results and financial position of each platform (refer to Annexure 3 of the consolidated financial statements).
+The Group operated under three strategic platforms in financial year 2022.
+An analysis of the Group's results reflects the financial position and performance of each platform (refer to Annexure 3 of the consolidated financial statements).

 1. AUTHORISED AND ISSUED SHARE CAPITAL